WellSpring Child and Family Psychology, PC

 Costs:

-The cost for intensive therapy varies depending on the length of treatment.
-In general, costs for the typical full-day (6 hours) is $1200, and for half-day (3 hours) is $600.
-Our providers work hard before, during, and after the intensive retreat to make it the best possible experience.
 We strive to keep our intensive prices reasonable, and our prices tend to be lower than other comparable services.
-Most insurances do not yet cover intensive therapy, so the majority of our intensive therapy retreats are paid as out-of-pocket expense.
-However, intensive therapy can be cost-effective in that you are accomplishing what would normally take 4-6 months of weekly therapy, copays, deductibles, and missed work in just a few days.
+Insurances do not yet offer a way to bill intensive therapy, so our intensive therapy retreats are paid as out-of-pocket expense and will not be reimbursed by insurance.
+However, intensive therapy can be cost-effective in that you are accomplishing what would normally take over 6 months of weekly therapy, copays, deductibles, and missed work in just a few days.

 Picture